 Growing strawberries is something that almost anyone can do successfully.
 Just one of these prolific little plants can produce as much as 1 quart (or more) of sweet fruits for you and your family to enjoy.

-Strawberry plants come in a variety of different species and are classified as either June bearing, Everbearing or Day Neutral.
-There are some special features about each of these types that make them extremely appeal to people who are interested in learning about growing strawberries for eating or for ornamental purposes.
+Strawberry plants come in a variety of different types and are classified as either June bearing, Everbearing or Day Neutral.
+There are some special features about each of these types that make them extremely appealing to people who are interested in learning about growing strawberries for eating or for ornamental purposes.

-The largest berries are produced by the June Bearing plants which are prolific and hardy specimens.
-These strawberry plants generate only one springtime crop of fruit over a period of time lasting several weeks.
+The largest berries are produced by the June bearing plants which are prolific and hardy specimens.
+These varieties generate only one springtime crop of fruit over a period of time lasting several weeks.
 There are June Bearing plants that produce early in the springtime, some that produce in the middle of the season and a few varieties that have late blooming fruit.

 There are also the Day Neutral strawberries that can produce small to medium sized fruit throughout the season.
 If your garden space is limited both Day Neutral and Everbearing strawberry plants will be a welcome addition to either gardens or strawberries in pots because these produce only a few runners as they mature.
 Seascape, Tribute and Tristar are examples of day neutral varieties.

 When growing strawberries you should select a site where the plants can receive full sunlight throughout the day.
 The area should be a place where the soil is well drained and sandy loam is a big plus when you want to produce a bumper crop of berries.

 Strawberry plants prefer to be grown in a site that has more acidity in the soil.
 The pH level should be in the 5.8-6.4 range.
 Do not set strawberries into an area that has recently been home to any tomatoes, potatoes, peppers or eggplants.
 This soil could transfer verticillium rot to your plants.